rfoerthe/contact-ui/README.md

 # contact-ui

-A contact management proof of concept app built in three configurations
+A contact management proof of concept app built in three configurations:
 * with vanilla Web Components
 * with [Lit](https://lit.dev/)
 * with React